Franz S. Exner: Endorsing Röntgen

 Franz Exner was a gregarious man, regularly holding informal dinners for university colleagues at his home.
-At the start of 1896, at one of these gatherings, he showed some them a copy of "Ueber eine neue Art von Strahlen" ("On a new kind of [radioactive] ray") a brief learned article which he had received form the author, his friend since their time together in Zürich, Wilhelm Röntgen.
+At the start of 1896, at one of these gatherings, he showed some them a copy of "Ueber eine neue Art von Strahlen" ("On a new kind of [radioactive] ray") a brief learned article which he had received from the author, his friend since their time together in Zürich, Wilhelm Röntgen.
 Röntgen, unlike his friend, was an exceptionally shy and self-contained scholar, but on New Year's Day 1896 he had, uncharacteristically, made a trip to the post office at Würzburg (the city where he lived and worked) with no fewer than 90 envelopes.
 Each was addressed to a different European physicist.
 In twelve of the envelopes - including the one addressed to Exner - there were some X-ray copies.
 Exner's copy arrived on 6 January 1896: it was one of those accompanied by several copies of the first X-rays.
 One of the colleagues to whom Exner showed his fiend's work was Ernst Lecher, established already as a talented experimental physicist, and a scholar-scientist for whose future career Röntgen's discoveries would prove pivotal.
 Lecher was also a son to Zacharias Konrad Lecher (1829–1905), the publisher and at this time editor in chief of the Neue Freie Presse, one of Vienna's a leading mass-circulation newspapers.
 After the little meeting, Exner left the book and the X-ray copies with Lechner, and news of Röntgen's invention very quickly found its way into the public consciousness across and beyond Europe through the Vienna press.